A few years ago, I wrote a post about ten games I actually enjoyed playing with my children (aka not Chutes and Ladders).

-After reading aloud to my kids, playing games is probably one of my favorite ways to spend time with my children.
-Ella, especially LOVES playing games, and we play probably 1-2 games a day at our house.
+After reading aloud to my kids, playing board games and card games is probably one of my favorite ways to spend time with my children.
+Ella, especially, LOVES playing games, and we play probably 3-5 games a day at our house.

-If your kids are also game lovers and you’re looking for ones that won’t make you want to fake a violent stomach bug, here are ten more games we really love playing with our girls (and if you’re in the market for holiday gifts, these are all winners):
+If your kids are also game lovers and you’re looking for ones that won’t make you want to fake a violent stomach bug, here are ten more board games for kids we really love playing with our girls:

-- Loot.
-We bought this one for Ella for her birthday and it’s been a big hit.
+Loot.
+We bought this one for Ella for her 7th birthday and it’s been a big hit.
 This pirate-themed game is quick to learn and fun for the grown-ups and simple enough for the kids.
-Ani, who is almost 5 can play it, but sometimes gets tired of it before we finish.

-- Dominion.
-I just taught this game to Ella a few weeks ago and we’ve played it nearly daily since.
+Dominion.
+I taught this game to Ella a year ago and we played it nearly daily last summer.
 She LOVES this one, and it’s one of my faves too.
 I love that it has endless variations, but isn’t hard to learn.

-- Sequence for Kids.
-Bart’s sister gave us this for Christmas and it’s a fun one to play as a family because it’s fast and easy enough for both of the older girls.
+Sequence for Kids.
+Bart’s sister gave us this board game for kids for Christmas and it’s a fun one to play as a family because it’s fast and easy enough for the three older girls.
 And even as an adult, it’s enjoyable.

-- Monopoly Deal.
+Monopoly Deal.
 Ella is obsessed with Monopoly right now, but I don’t enjoy Monopoly because it makes me feel like a bad person when I win, plus it takes forever.
-Monopoly Deal is a much faster version that’s cards only and it’s very fun.
+Monopoly Deal is a much faster version that’s cards only and it’s a very fun

-- Ticket to Ride.
+Ticket to Ride.
 This is one of my all-time favorite board games.
-Bart and I have played HUNDREDS of games of it over the years, and over the summer, we taught it to Ella and now the three of us play almost every Sunday afternoon.
+Bart and I have played HUNDREDS of games of it over the years, and a year or two ago, we taught it to Ella and now the three of us play almost every Sunday afternoon.
 It’s a longer game (about 45 minutes or so, if everyone knows how to play) and I love it every single time.
 We own the European edition and I think it’s better than the US edition.

-- Wackee Six.
-I played ten thousand games of Nerts in college with my roommates, and this summer we played this commercialized version a bunch with Bart’s family during a reunion.
+Wackee Six.
+I played ten thousand games of Nertz in college with my roommates, and then we played this commercialized version a bunch with Bart’s family during a reunion.
 It took Ella a couple of rounds to pick it up, but then she got super good and was beating us plenty of time.

-- Connect 4.
-This is a classic and I love that even Star (at 2.5) can play it, although not particularly well.
+Connect 4.
+This is a classic and I love that even Tally (at 2.5) can play it, although not particularly well.
 Plus, it’ll keep kids occupied for ages just playing around with it.